Descendants of the Bounty mutineers

 The descendants of the Bounty mutineers include the modern-day Pitcairn Islanders as well as a little less than half of the population of Norfolk Island.
-Their common ancestors were the nine surviving mutineers from the mutiny on HMS Bounty which occurred in the south Pacific Ocean in 1789.
+Their common ancestors were the nine surviving mutineers from the merchant ship HMS Bounty, who mutinied as the ship crossed the south Pacific Ocean in 1789.
 Their descendants also live in New Zealand, Australia, and the United States.

 Origins

 The nine surviving mutineers from HMS Bounty arrived on Pitcairn on 15 January 1790 with eleven Tahitian women and six men.
 Each of the mutineers took one woman as a wife, with the two remaining women to be shared by the six Tahitian men, which they resented.
 According to author Caroline Alexander, the women were "passed around from one 'husband' to the other".
 Fletcher Christian, Ned Young, John Adams, John Mills, William McCoy, and Matthew Quintal had relationships with six Tahitian women.
 Mauatua, Toofaiti, Vahineatua, and Teio had children from two of the mutineers and one of their sons.
 Tevarua and Teraura had only one partner.
 Together they had 24 children, who in turn had 77 children.
 Because of the scarcity of people on the island, many of the mutineers' children and grandchildren intermarried, with some marrying first and second cousins.

-When John Williams and John Adams' wives died, they commandeered two of the Polynesian men's wives, who plotted to kill the men in retribution.
+When John Williams' and John Adams' wives died, they commandeered two of the Polynesian men's wives, who plotted to kill the men in retribution.
 Two of the plotters were killed instead.
 On 20 September 1793, the four remaining Polynesian men stole muskets and killed Christian, Mills, Brown, Martin, and Williams.
 The remaining seamen—Adams, McCoy, Quintal, and Young, with the assistance of Teraura, the wife of Ned Young—who beheaded the Polynesian Tetahiti while he slept—soon killed the Polynesian men.
 In 1798, McCoy built a still.
 He, Quintal, and some of the women were continually drunk.
 On 20 April 1798, McCoy attached a rock to his neck with a rope and leaped over a cliff to his death.
 Quintal became increasingly erratic and threatened to kill the other seamen and their wives.
 In 1799, Adams and Young killed him.
 Young died of an asthma attack in 1800.
 Adams lived until 1829.
 Occasionally a new person would arrive on the island bringing with them a new surname (like Samuel Russell Warren from the United States, whose descendants still live on the island today).